 The UK Government has pledged that all new cars will be emission-free by 2030 and have spent over £2.5 billion, so far, on the EV infrastructure and the provision of vehicle grants.
 This has helped the automotive industry move towards a greener future as manufacturers are being encouraged to develop new electric models that will benefit the environment.

 Despite the initial efforts from the Government, many believe that they’re no longer offering the support needed for businesses to invest in EV technology.
 Grants that aimed to encourage drivers to switch to electric vehicles have been cut over recent years, including the plug-in car grant scheme which was introduced to make these vehicles more affordable.
-The Government is now focusing its funding on expanding the public charging network, which although will be beneficial in the long run, does not help businesses that are struggling to afford electric vehicles in the first place.

 Nevertheless, there are still grants available that will make it easier for businesses to switch to all-electric fleets, including: